 What is the process of becoming a foster carer?

 The first step is to call us on 1300 WEFOSTER (1300 933 678) to register your interest in becoming a foster carer.
 A carer recruitment officer will call you back to discuss the process and send you an information pack via email or the post, if requested.
 You will also be invited to attend one of our regular information sessions at the ACT Together offices.
-This information session will provide you with the opportunity to ask questions and talk with an agency worker and foster carers.
+This information session will provide you with the opportunity to ask questions and talk with an agency worker.